RichardCByrne/CI-MS3-Floral-Reef/README.md

 -   User Navigation is unambiguous.
 -   While the 'Distinction' criteria state that 'users who direct to a non-existent page or resource are redirected back to the main page', it was deemed more appropriate to either display an error message on the same page if submitting a form, or redirecting the to '404.html' which contains a link to the homepage.
 This way the user is given explicit direction and understands that something went wrong.
 -   Already stored information is not asked for by a logged in user.
--   Messages are displayed at the tp of the website indicating user progress and feedback where appropriate.
+-   Messages are displayed at the top of the website indicating user progress and feedback where appropriate.

 ### Manual Interface Testing

 -   All queries retrieve data from the database and display correctly.
--   Heroku processes and displays everything as expected.
+-   Heroku processes and displays everything correctly.
 -   All pages are aesthetically consistent.

 ### Manual Database Testing

--   No database errors occur when using the queries built into this project.
+-   No database errors occur when using the queries built for this project.
--   Data integrity is maintained while creating, updating or deleting data in the database.
+-   Data integrity is maintained while creating, reading, updating or deleting data in the database.

 ### Manual Compatibility Testing

 -   This project functions as expected on Google Chrome, Internet Explorer and Microsoft Edge.
-The CSS property 'background-filter' for the 'Get Inspired' button only works on Google Chrome and Microsoft Edge, but not Firefox and Safari but was not omitted for this submission for the reasons outlined in the Code Validation section.
+The CSS property 'background-filter' for the 'Get Inspired' button only works on Google Chrome and Microsoft Edge, but not Firefox and Safari and so was omitted for this submission for the reasons outlined in the Code Validation section.

 ### Performance Testing